KienHoSD/netflow_ndpi/README.md

 # Python NetFlow NDPI

 This is a Python implementation of NetFlow (a fork of [cicflowmeter](https://github.com/hieulw/cicflowmeter)) with nDPI integration for enhanced protocol detection.
-It captures network traffic and extracts flow features, supporting both offline pcap files and real-time packet capture from network interfaces with imitation of nProbe tool by Ntop, extract 43 NetFlow version 9 features.
-For more details on the features, read [Towards a Standard Feature Set for Network Intrusion Detection System Datasets](https://arxiv.org/pdf/2101.11315).
+It captures network traffic and extracts flow features, supporting both offline pcap files and real-time packet capture from network interfaces with imitation of nProbe tool by Ntop, can help extract 3 different version of NetFlow (V1,V2,V3) and more.
+For more details on the NetFlow features [click here](https://staff.itee.uq.edu.au/marius/NIDS_datasets/).

 ### Installation